HLSiira/Atheos-Collaborate/README.md

-# Collaborative
+# Collaborate

-This plugin adds collaborative functionallity to Codiad
+This plugin adds collaborative functionallity to the [Atheos](http://www.atheos.io) IDE, allowing users to combine their efforts on coding the same file.

 # Installation

-- Download the zip file and extract it to your plugins folder
+Please utilize the Atheos Marketplace for installation.
+In order to manually install, unzip the repository into your plugins direcotry and ensure the folder is named "Collaborate".